Aldabra Giant Tortoise

 Scientific Name Of Aldabra Giant Tortoise

-The Aldabra giant tortoise is a species of tortoise in the family Testudinidae.
-The species is endemic to the Seychelles, with the nominate subspecies, A. g. gigantea native to Aldabra atoll.
+The Aldabra giant tortoise is a species of tortoise in the family Testudinidae and the genus Aldabrachelys.
+The species is endemic to the Seychelles, with the nominate subspecies, A. g. gigantea, native to Aldabra Atoll.
 It is one of the largest tortoises in the world.
-The scientific name for the Aldabra Giant Tortoise is "Aldabrachelys gigantea or Geochelone gigantea".
-They are native to Aldabra Island, one of the Seychelles northeast of Madagascar in the Indian Ocean.
+The scientific name for the Aldabra Giant Tortoise is "Aldabrachelys gigantea".
+They are native to the Aldabra Island, one of the Seychelles, northeast of Madagascar in the Indian Ocean.

 Facts And Features About Aldabra Giant Tortoise

-1. The Aldabra giant tortoises can weigh up to 500 pounds and live for over 100 years.
+1. The Aldabra giant tortoises can weigh up to 250 kg and live for over 150 years.
 They have a massive defensive shell known as a carapace that protects the vulnerable, soft body within.

 6. The Aldabra giant tortoises are the only species of tortoise that can exist completely underwater for up to 5 minutes.
 They have a small hole on the top of their head called a fontanelle that allows them to breathe when their head is underwater.

 7. They are also one of the most sexually dimorphic of all vertebrates, with males being around twice as large as females.
-Females lay clutches of eggs weighing up to 5 kg (11 lb) which they incubate for up to 8 months.
+Females lay clutches of eggs weighing between 40 to 75 grams, which they incubate for up to 8 months.

 8. Aldabra giant tortoises consume so much vegetation that they can change the appearance of an island over time by removing large amounts of foliage.